Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: Discussion

-Based on our findings we provide the following general recommendations for statistical agencies considering to use the synthetic data approach to disseminate detailed geocoding information: \begin{enumerate} \item The categorical CART synthesizer should be used in preference to the DPMPM and the continuous CART since it better preserves the analytical validity than the other synthesizers considered in this paper. \item If the risks based on the synthetic geocodes are deemed too high, the agency should consider synthesizing more variables since disclosure risks drop quickly with the amount of synthesis often with a small sacrifice in analytical validity. \item Aggregating the geographical information before the synthesis is not recommended as it offers only little protection unless the level of aggregation is large.
-The loss of information will be substantial in this case. \item If the database is large, clustering the data before the synthesis is recommended since the increases in risk are moderate if sufficiently large clusters are selected while huge efficiency gains are possible by parallelizing the synthesis of the clusters. \end{enumerate}
+Based on our findings, we provide the following general recommendations for statistical agencies that are considering using the synthetic data approach to disseminate detailed geocoding information: \begin{enumerate} \item The categorical CART synthesizer should be used in preference to the DPMPM and the continuous CART.
+It preserves the analytical validity better than the other two synthesizers considered in this paper. \item If the risks based on the synthetic geocodes are deemed too high, the agency should consider synthesizing more variables.
+Depending on the amount of synthesis, the risk of disclosure is quickly reduced with this strategy, and often with a small sacrifice in regard to analytical validity. \item Aggregating the geographical information before synthesis is not recommended.
+It offers only little additional protection unless the level of aggregation is large.
+The loss of information will be substantial in this case. \item Modifying the $cp$ value in the CART-based synthesizers to find the optimal balance between analytical validity and risk is also not recommended.
+This practice can be cumbersome, and it is not obvious that it would be possible to find a value to achieve this goal. \item For large databases, clustering the data before the synthesis is recommended.
+The increases in risk are moderate if sufficiently large clusters are selected, but efficiency gains are possible by parallelizing the synthesis of the clusters. \end{enumerate}

-An alternative approach for increasing the level of protection that we did not evaluate in this paper would be to increase the level of the complexity parameter $cp$ for the CART models.
-Increasing the $cp$ value would result in smaller trees which will increase the uncertainty in the generated data since more records would end up in the same terminal leaf from which the synthetic records would be drawn.
-However, we expect that the trade-off between risk and validity will be less favorable compared to increasing the amount of synthesis.
-If smaller trees are grown some relationships in the data necessarily are no longer reflected in the synthetic data.
-If more variables are synthesized based on accurate synthesis models we expect the information loss to be less substantial.
-However, evaluating the advantages and disadvantages of the two strategies would be an interesting area of future research.

-We also note that we arbitrarily picked the additional variables to be synthesized in Section \ref{do_more}.
-This strategy could certainly be improved depending on the goals of the agency.
-If the agency wants to maximize the level of protection offered it would be advisable to start with those variables that impose the highest risks of disclosure, for example, variables with large numbers of categories or sparsely populated categories.
-If the goal is to minimize the negative impacts on validity, the agency should pick the variable for which the CART model provides the best fit.
-Ideally, the agency would evaluate various synthesis combinations and pick the one that best addresses the risk-utility tradeoff according to the requirements set up by the agency.
-Only this model would then be used to generate the synthetic datasets which would then be disseminated to the public.